FAQ

 -

+When the partition size is > 1 GiB, HDDRUTIL automatically creates a FAT32 instead of a FAT16 partition when partitioning.
 HDDRUTIL displays the maximum FAT16 partition size supported by the current operating system with "System Limits".

 -